decent-bet/platform-frontend/docs/usage.md

 Select any of the odds forms and enter the amount of DBETs you'd like to bet along with your preferred choice - Either Home/Away/Win or Over/Under for Totals based odds.

-Once you've done the above, click the **Bet Now** button and send the transaction to the network.
+Once you've done the above, click the **Bet Now** button to send the transaction to the network.

 After the transaction has been mined on to a block, you should now see your bet show up under the **Bets Placed** section at the bottom of the page along with details of the bet.